Patient-Patient Centered Outcomes Research

 What Do People Want from an AI-Assisted Screening App for Sexually Transmitted Infection-Related Anogenital Lesions: A Discrete Choice Experiment3

-A Systematic and Critical Review of Discrete Choice Experiments in Asthma and Chronic Obstructive Pulmonary Disease3
+A Systematic Review of Discrete Choice Experiments on Preferences for COVID-19 Vaccinations2

 Long COVID Citizen Scientists: Developing a Needs-Based Research Agenda by Persons Affected by Long COVID2